top of page

 Fifty people stayed on the near side, watching.

-The chariot came.
-As Elijah climbed aboard, he dropped his robe.
+The chariot arrived, and as Elijah climbed aboard, he dropped his robe.

-Elisha picked up the coat and crossed back through the parted water to the near side, meeting up with the fifty onlookers.
+Elisha picked up the robe and crossed back through the parted water to the near side, meeting with the fifty onlookers.

 Was it a chariot that took Elijah?